NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/representation-types/index.md

 {{< figure src="tiffjp2.svg" alt="Photo negative digitization SIP with 2 representations" >}}

 ### Example showing all three representation types
-An example showing a video master, with an access representation and a representation holding a data object resulting from a hypothetical format migration/normalization.
+An example showing a video master, with an access representation and a representation holding a digital object resulting from a hypothetical format migration/normalization.

 {{< figure src="avsip.svg" alt="Video SIP with 3 representations" >}}